M-o-a-T/moat-kv/docs/source/command_line.rst

    (assuming that it has a value and you didn't use ``--mindepth=1``) and its immediate children.

-.. option:: -c, --chain <integer>

-   Include this many chain links in your output.

-   Chain links tell you which DistKV server(s) last changed this entry.
-You can also use the top of the chain in the :program:`distkv client data set` command to ensure that the entry you're trying to change has not been modified since you retrieved it.

-   The default is zero, i.e. do not include chain data.

 .. option:: path…

    Access the entry at this location.
 The default is the root node,